Perspective is generous at its core… always offering us gifts when we’re ready to receive them.

 I still don’t understand what happened.
 I’ve replayed it in my head over and over, trying to make sense of it.
-I was told a car full of three 22-year old boys swerved into our lane coming from the opposite direction…going 80 miles/hour.
+I was told three 22-year old boys swerved into my lane coming from the opposite direction, going 80 miles/hour.

 They hit the girl in front of me and then catapulted into my lane.
 The car spun around 180 degrees, and I slammed into the two boys on the driver’s side.
 I didn’t have time to hit the brakes.
 They were my brakes.
 And they all died.